 IB students should send their final results as soon as they are released in mid-July.
 We will expect to see final A levels results by mid-August.

 Standardized Test Scores

-For the 2021-2022 application cycle, students may apply for admission without standardized test scores.
-Please read our announcement for more details on the application changes for the upcoming year.
+For the College Classes of 2027-2030, students may apply for admission without standardized test scores.
+Please read our announcement for more details on the application changes for the upcoming cycles.

 If you choose to submit standardized tests, you may submit the SAT or ACT (with or without the writing component).
-If you choose to submit Subject Tests (although they are no longer a requirement), it is more useful to choose only one mathematics test rather than two.
+While the College Board no longer offers Subject Tests and they are not a requirement for applying, you may submit Subject Tests taken in the last 5 years.
+If you choose to submit Subject Tests, it is more useful to choose only one mathematics test rather than two.
 Similarly, if your first language is not English, a Subject Test in your first language may be less helpful.
-You should submit scores from tests taken in the past three years.

 Standardized Testing FAQs